kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 ### Next actions
 - Prepare to carve the modified `include/`, `libsel4/`, and `src/` directories into the `preconfigured/` tree so the root copies can revert to their pristine counterparts.
 - Audit other root-level documentation for assumptions about path locations as additional helpers migrate.
+- Verify that the repository root remains limited to metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there.